Matthieu-Tran/portfolio/README.md

 # Matthieu Tran's Portfolio

 This is a personal portfolio website built using **React**.
-It showcases Matthieu Tran's skills, projects, experiences, and educational background in the field of computer science and information systems.
+It showcases my skills, projects, experiences, and educational background in the field of computer science and information systems.

 ## Table of Contents